Understanding Chinese Millennials: Who Are They and What Do They Want?

 Value Word of Mouth

 Social recommendations and word of mouth play an increasingly important role in the consumption process of Millennials.
 Since they spend plenty of time on social media, they are highly influenced by their peers, as well as the Key Opinion Leaders (KOLs).
-Therefore, brands have been increasingly adopting the KOL approach to promote their products and drive sales.
+Therefore, brands have been increasingly adopting the KOL or KOC approach or even the “KOL+KOC” strategy to promote their products and drive sales.

 Prefer Trendy Brands that Resonate with them

 Chinese millennials are the main target audience whom marketers should not miss out.
 They highly cherish individuality and uniqueness, and never hesitate to spend more money in exchange for products and services they want.
 As they grew up with the Internet, they have already adapted to “living” in a virtual world.
 Exploring, purchasing and interacting online are their daily routines, which meanwhile enable marketers to approach them via different online channels, including the most popular social media platforms in China.
-To gain a better understanding of Chinese millennials, Chinese social media may be a good entry point.
+To gain a better understanding of Chinese millennials, Chinese social media may be a good entry point, contact us to know more about social media.